-Maintenance
+General Maintenance

-Keep your detector in good working order follow these basic principles;
+Keep your device in good working order follow these basic principles;

-- DO carefully remove any accumulated dust from the outer enclosure once a month. - NEVER use detergents or solvents to clean your device this may permenantly or temporarily damage the gas sensing elements. - NEVER spray air fresheners, hair spray, paint or other aerosols near the device. - NEVER paint the device.
+- DO carefully remove any accumulated dust from the outer enclosure once a month by using a slightly damp cloth. - NEVER use detergents or solvents to clean your device this may permenantly or temporarily damage the gas sensing elements. - NEVER spray air fresheners, hair spray, paint or other aerosols near the device. - NEVER paint the device.
 Paint will seal vents and interfere with the device.